Succeeding as a freelancer/ entrepreneur in Singapore: What You Need to Know

 You will have to position and market yourself properly in the right industry.
 You will have to network and build lots of connections.
 For safety and resilience, you must familiarise yourself with the legal and financial landscape in Singapore.
 This includes knowing your rights and obligations as a freelancer, as well as building an emergency fund for those rainy days.
 All of these will have to be a habit that you reflect upon and commit to on a regular basis.

 At NTUC, we dedicate ourselves to providing the best knowledge and preparation for youth as they prepare to pursue their career aspirations, whatever it may be.
-Get in touch with us to find out more.
+Subscribe to Young NTUC's Digi-Fam e-newsletter to find out more.
 Follow our Facebook, Instagram and LinkedIn to get the latest updates on career resources, events and more!